dropwizard/dropwizard/docs/source/manual/core.rst

-A Dropwizard ``Environment`` consists of all the :ref:`man-core-resources`, servlets, filters, :ref:`man-core-healthchecks`, Jersey providers, :ref:`man-core-managed`, :ref:`man-core-tasks`, and Jersey properties which your service provides.
+A Dropwizard ``Environment`` consists of all the :ref:`man-core-resources`, servlets, filters, :ref:`man-core-healthchecks`, Jersey providers, :ref:`man-core-managed`, :ref:`man-core-tasks`, and Jersey properties which your application provides.

-Each ``Service`` subclass implements a ``run`` method.
+Each ``Application`` subclass implements a ``run`` method.
 This is where you should be creating new resource instances, etc., and adding them to the given ``Environment`` class:

 .. code-block:: java